 Whether Google Analytics (the most common) or any other type of tool to track your visits and their behavior, you will be collecting private information.

 For example, you compile which pages they visit the most, from which city and country, the language they speak, the device they use to view your website.

 If You Use Plugins That Connect with Facebook, Twitter, Instagram, etc.

 If, after viewing the information of your social networks on your website (the embedded timelines, the like button on your website, etc.) and the visitor has any interaction with these elements, you will already be collecting their data (their social profiles).

 What Should We Put?

 We know you think that it doesn’t matter what you put on this specific page on your website because nobody reads it.

 But there is the double side of the coin.

-This page is so important because whoever reads it is because they are really interested in knowing what it says and why?
-Because usually who is so interested.
-It is because he is angry with you for any reason, and wants to seek legal tickling.
+This page is so essential because whoever reads it is interested in knowing what it says and why?
+Because usually he or she is so curious.
+It is because he is angry with you for any reason and wants to seek legal tickling.

-Obviously, we can’t tell you exactly what to put, because it depends on your page and what you have on it in relation to the personal data of your visits or users, but we can tell you which elements you should mention so that you have backs covered.
+We can’t tell you exactly what to put because it depends on your page and what you have on it concerning the personal data of your visits or users, but we can tell you which elements you should mention so that you have backs covered.